Composites are defined as arrays of data that are created by processing and/or combining one or multiple data arrays (prerequisites) together.

 StaticImageCompositorcan be used to read an image from disk and used just like satellite data, including resampling and using as a part of other composites.>>> from satpy.composites import StaticImageCompositor >>> compositor = StaticImageCompositor("static_image", filename="image.tif") >>> composite = compositor()

 BackgroundCompositorcan be used to stack two composites together.
 If the composites don’t have alpha channels, the background is used where foreground has no data.
 If foreground has alpha channel, the alpha values are used to weight when blending the two composites.>>> from satpy import Scene >>> from satpy.composites import BackgroundCompositor >>> compositor = BackgroundCompositor() >>> clouds = local_scene['ir_cloud_day'] >>> background = local_scene['overview'] >>> composite = compositor([clouds, background])

-To save the custom composite, the following procedure can be used:
+To save the custom composite, follow the Component Configuration

 With that, you should be able to load your new composite directly.
 Example configuration files can be found in the satpy repository as well as a few simple examples below.

 Simple RGB composite